-If a student has a grievance in regard to the misapplication of an instructor's grading policy for a course, he/she must comply with the following procedures: (1) the student first must make an appointment with the instructor in question to discuss the manner in which the grading policy was administered; (2) if still dissatisfied, the student must then make an appointment with the Department Chair to discuss the issue in an attempt to resolve the conflict; (3) if still dissatisfied, the student then must file an appeal in writing with the Academic Review Board(ARB).
-If the instructor in question is the Department Chairperson, then the student must make an appointment with the Executive Staff officer who oversees that discipline to discuss his/her concerns.
-If the student files an appeal to the ARB, the written appeal must clearly state the reason for the request and provide, when appropriate, supporting documentation.
-Grade appeals will not be heard by the ARB unless they are based on misapplication or arbitrary application of an instructor's grading policy.
+If a student has a grievance in regard to the misapplication of an instructor's grading policy for a course, he/she must comply with the following procedures: (1) the student first must make an appointment with the instructor in question to discuss the manner in which the grading policy was administered; (2) if still dissatisfied, the student must then make an appointment with the Department Chair to discuss the issue in an attempt to resolve the conflict; if the instructor in question is the Department Chairperson, then the student must make an appointment with the Vice President for Academic Affairs to discuss his/her concerns.
+3) If still dissatisfied, the student then must file an appeal in writing with the Academic Review Board (ARB).
+The student must send a written explanation of his/her situation to the Dean of Students for Academic Support and request a hearing with the ARB, clearly stating the reason for the request, and provide, when appropriate, supporting documentation.
+Grade appeals will not be heard by the ARB unless they are based on misapplication or arbitrary application of an instructor's grading policy or unusual extenuating circumstances .
 All appeals must be filed no later than the last day of the tenth week of the semester immediately following the one in which the grievance occurred.
-The grievance application form may be picked up in the Registrar's Office.
 Both the student and the instructor are required to attend the grievance hearing, if one is called.
+If the instructor is unable to attend, the department chair at his/her discretion may choose to attend instead.
+The department chair may also attend with the instructor if he/she chooses to do so.